wjrm500/AnkiSpanish/README.md

 - `spanishdict` - this retriever scrapes translations and examples from [SpanishDict](https://www.spanishdict.com/).
 It is accurate and comprehensive, and should be your go-to retriever for generating English -> Spanish or Spanish -> English decks.
 The website is rate-limited, although LexiDeck handles rate limiting smoothly.

     Available language pairs:
     - English -> Spanish (and *vice versa*)

 -  `wordreference` - this retriever scrapes translations and examples from [WordReference.com](https://www.wordreference.com/).
-It is less reliable than SpanishDict, but offers a wide language selection and no rate limiting.
+It is less reliable than SpanishDict, but offers a wide language selection.
+This website will sometimes throw a captcha - in these cases, LexiDeck will pause processing and request manual intervention before proceeding.

     Available language pairs:
     - English -> French (and *vice versa*)
     - English -> German (and *vice versa*)
     - English -> Italian (and *vice versa*)